The key is curiosity, and it is curiosity, not answers that we model. - Vivian Paley

-Lucas has participated in Kitsap Children's Muiscal Theater for four years and has held lead roles in Elf, The Wizard of Oz, The Little Mermaid, Peter Pan, and Beauty and the Beast (opening spring 2019).
+Lucas has participated in Kitsap Children's Muiscal Theater for four years and has held lead roles in Elf, The Wizard of Oz, The Little Mermaid, Peter Pan, and Beauty and the Beast.
 He is an amateur ukulele player and enjoys bringing it to school to share with the students.

 We would love to meet you!
-Every Tuesday and Wednesday at 1:00pm, we invite families to come visit.
+On Tuesdays, we often invite families to come visit.
 You can meet the teachers, check out the facilities and get a taste for the Magnolia Forest School experience.
 Schedule your visit today!Schedule Visit

 Forest school can be the perfect fit for so many children because it is uniquely tailored to support their strengths and interests.
 We look forward to connecting with you and your child further.
 We are happy to answer any questions you may have and hope to see you in the forest soon!